 - Strong community: The Honors program provides a group in which students can feel like they belong.
 Events sponsored by the Honors Student Board, both formal and informal, help bring this community together.

 - Academic focus: Both students and staff value academic excellence and are supportive of that goal.

 - Support from full-time Honors staff: Honors staff can help with applying for scholarships, course selection, guidance on honors projects, and more.

 - Planning for the future: Honors staff can help in planning out coursework at Iowa State to ensure you graduate when you want and you get the most out of your college experience.

-- Honors seminars: Laid back classes on interesting topics across all content areas are taught by professors who just want to teach about a specific topic.
-For descriptions of currently offered seminars, go to the honors seminar site.
+- Honors seminars: Classes on interesting topics across all content areas are taught by professors who are passionate about a specific topic.
+For descriptions of currently offered seminars, visit the Honors seminar site.

-- Honors classes: These are university classes taught in a smaller setting by dedicated professors or by working one-on-one with a professor to add an honors component to a non-honors class.
+- Honors classes: Taught in a smaller setting by dedicated professors or by working one-on-one with a professor to add an Honors component to a non-Honors class.